-(a) Huntsman Polymers Corporation is an indirect wholly-owned subsidiary of Huntsman Corporation.

-(b) In connection with the December 2001 amendment of ICI's put option agreement, Huntsman Specialty pledged one-half of its 60%

-(c) Guarantor of the notes.
+- (a) Huntsman Polymers Corporation is an indirect wholly-owned subsidiary of Huntsman Corporation. - (b) In connection with the December 2001 amendment of ICI's put option agreement, Huntsman Specialty pledged one-half of its 60% equity interest in Huntsman International Holdings, our direct parent, to ICI. - (c) Guarantor of the notes.